akka/akka/akka-docs/src/main/paradox/cluster-client.md

 the cluster client.

 The receptionist is supposed to be started on all nodes, or all nodes with specified role, in the cluster.
-The receptionist can be started with the @unidoc[ClusterClientReceptionist] extension or as an ordinary actor.
+The receptionist can be started with the @unidoc[akka.cluster.client.ClusterReceptionist] extension or as an ordinary actor.

-You can send messages via the @unidoc[ClusterClient] to any actor in the cluster that is registered in the @unidoc[DistributedPubSubMediator] used by the @unidoc[client.ClusterReceptionist].
+You can send messages via the @unidoc[ClusterClient] to any actor in the cluster that is registered in the @unidoc[DistributedPubSubMediator] used by the @unidoc[akka.cluster.client.ClusterReceptionist].
 The @unidoc[ClusterClientReceptionist] provides methods for registration of actors that should be reachable from the client.
 Messages are wrapped in `ClusterClient.Send`,
 @scala[@scaladoc[`ClusterClient.SendToAll`](akka.cluster.client.ClusterClient$)]@java[`ClusterClient.SendToAll`] or @scala[@scaladoc[`ClusterClient.Publish`](akka.cluster.client.ClusterClient$)]@java[`ClusterClient.Publish`].